 As part of our 7 Days To Rediscovering Your Blogging Groove challenge on Write Tribe, today we write a tips post.
 Who better to ask to do that than the lovely, Vidya Sury.
 She’s here with her easy-to-do and necessary-for-survival tips on breathing.
 Thank you, Vidya!

 Vidya Sury is a professional copywriter, editor and blogger.
 In a previous life, she was a corporate powerhouse.
 She now works from home crafting connections between businesses and their target markets, but prefers to focus on collecting smiles, playing with her dust bunnies, showing her diabetes who’s boss and celebrating the little things.
 She loves coffee, people, cooking, reading, writing, photography and travel.
 Vidya blogs at Vidya Sury, Collecting Smiles, Coffee with Mi and Your Medical Guide.
-She enjoys writing for Blogging Betties and Write Tribe.

 Tips on how to breathe